Affiliate links on Android Authority may earn us a commission. Learn more.

 What are the disadvantages of Nano Memory?

 You also have far fewer options when it comes to the gigabytes of storage they offer, and their write speeds.
-MicroSD card storage goes up to 512GB (and will soon be available in expensive 1TB versions), and there are numerous options with 90MB/s read speeds and above — some with more than double that.
+MicroSD card storage goes up to 1TB, and there are numerous options with 90MB/s read speeds and above — some with more than double that.

 Further, since these cards currently occupy a SIM tray slot, you’ll have to choose between using a second SIM card or expandable storage.
 That’s fine if you only use one SIM card, but it might be a bind for those who need two.